 Timed grenades are grenades that detonate after a specific amount of time.
 This includes hand grenades, which explode three seconds after the pin is pulled.

 Denote the origin of a timed grenade.
 At detonation, the grenade may or may not be lying on a plane.
-Since the grenade could well be resting on the ground with zero velocity, it does not make sense to use the velocity in computing the start and end points for the line trace.
+Since the grenade could well be resting on the ground with zero velocity, it does not make sense to use the velocity in computing the start and end points for the line trace as is the case for contact grenades in Contact grenades.
 Instead, Valve decided to use to offset those points from the grenade origin.
 So, we have

 Notice that the and for this entity type is similar to that of a timed grenade.